 - Pregnant women or females of childbearing age must not touch the capsules.
 Talk with the doctor.

-- Certain drugs may cause birth control pills and other hormone-based birth control not to work.
-Be sure to tell the doctor or pharmacist about all drugs your child takes.
-You will need to see if your child needs to use other forms of birth control while taking this drug.
+- Certain drugs may cause birth control pills and other hormone-based birth control to not work.
+Be sure to tell your doctor or pharmacist about all drugs you take.
+You will need to see if you need to use other forms of birth control while taking this drug.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.